adamghill/alldjango.com/content/articles/serve-multiple-django-sites-from-one-cloud-server.md

 Initially I moved most of my sites to [render](https://render.com).
 It is a delightful hosting platform very similar to Heroku, although you'll need to translate any custom `buildpacks` into the `render.yml` file, so it's not quite as simple a translation as I would like.
 However, `render` is easy to use and has a nice UI to provision services.
 I still have a few sites hosted there, mostly for their managed Postgres database support.
 I even have a [checklist](https://gist.github.com/adamghill/ba816554995d1fe5e5b2195ec76eaef8) I use to deploy sites to `render`.

-However, for low traffic sites I have increasingly become enamored with [`CapRover`](https://caprover.com/) after [Tobi-De](https://github.com/Tobi-De) suggested it to me. `CapRover` can be hosted on lots of hosting platforms, but I have primarily used it on Digital Ocean.
-If you sign up for [Digital Ocean](https://m.do.co/c/617d629f56c0) you will get $200 in free credits (and full disclosure, I get a little credit for my hosting costs as well).
+However, for low traffic sites I have increasingly become enamored with [`CapRover`](https://caprover.com/) after [Tobi-De](https://github.com/Tobi-De) suggested it to me. `CapRover` can be hosted on lots of hosting platforms, but I have primarily used it on **Digital Ocean**.
+If you sign up for [**Digital Ocean**](https://m.do.co/c/617d629f56c0) you will get $200 in free credits (and full disclosure, I get a little credit for my hosting costs as well).

 [![DigitalOcean Referral Badge](https://web-platforms.sfo2.cdn.digitaloceanspaces.com/WWW/Badge%201.svg)](https://www.digitalocean.com/?refcode=617d629f56c0&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge)